melparker101/OvaMap/prepare_datasets/G1/extract_SRA_data.md

+# 0. Workflow
+- Download the SRA metadata tables using EDirect (official NCBI software)
+- Also download the SRA metadata tables using pysradb (these include extra columns we need for filtering)
+- Filter pysradb metadata tables
+- Prefetch SRA files in rescomp (we need an internet connection)
+- Convert to fastq using fasterq-dump
+- Reformat SRA tables for later use
+- Compress fastq files
+-
 # 1. Set up
 Collect together a list of accession numbers for all of the projects where SRA data is availible for download.
 ```text